Fisher-Shira/Arkanoid-Game/README.md

 - **Paddle Control**: Move the paddle left and right to bounce the ball.
 - **Blocks**: Breakable blocks arranged in rows that the player must destroy.
 - **Ball Physics**: The ball bounces off the walls, paddle, and blocks with realistic movement.
+- **Collision Detection**: Collisions are accurately detected and handled to ensure smooth gameplay.
 - **Game Over**: The game ends when the player destroys all the blocks or loses all the balls.
 - **Score Tracking:** Keep track on the score on the top of the screen.